Bulk workflows

 Automate validation

-Smoke test representative payloads and formats before sending bulk artwork to print.
+Generate a manifest with every ZIP and smoke test representative payloads before sending bulk artwork to print.

 Bulk QR production choices